transcendtient/Prusa-Sketcher/README.md

 1. unzip Pronterface
 2. cd /java/time
-3. sudo java ExecuteShellCommand (yes this is repurposed code from someone else)
+3. sudo java Clock (yes this is repurposed code from someone else)

 *If you don't want to mess with permissions, just run the script as sudo.*